From Dispersion to Attraction: Spectral Dynamics of Hallucination Across Whisper Model Scales: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We derived the Spectral Sensitivity Theorem and validated it on Whisper models, showing a scale-dependent phase transition in failure modes.
-Intermediate models exhibit \textit{Structural Disintegration} (Regime I), where acoustic signal decays in cross-attention, while large models enter \textit{Attractor Dynamics} (Regime II), characterized by spectral hardening and rank compression in self-attention.
-These results indicate that hallucinations can arise as deterministic consequences of spectral geometry rather than stochastic noise.
-Future work will leverage these signatures for real-time detection and by exploring spectral regularization to mitigate rigid low-rank collapse in large foundation models.
+We derived the Spectral Sensitivity Theorem and tested it on Whisper models, revealing a scale-dependent phase transition in failure modes: intermediate models exhibit \textit{Structural Disintegration} (Regime I), where acoustic signal decays in cross-attention, while large models enter \textit{Attractor Dynamics} (Regime II), marked by spectral hardening and rank compression in self-attention.
+Hallucinations thus reflect deterministic spectral geometry rather than stochastic noise.
+Our claims are empirically restricted to the Whisper family; future work will extend the analysis to other encoder-decoder ASR models such as Canary and OWSM, and exploit these signatures for real-time detection and spectral regularization against low-rank collapse.